Simi Valley Murder Defense Lawyer

 2. When the defendant acted, (he/she) had a state of mind called malice aforethought(;/.)

-3. (He/She) killed without lawful (excuse/[or] justification).]
+3. (He/She) killed without lawful (excuse/[or] justification).

 There are two kinds of malice aforethought, express malice and implied malice.
 Proof of either is sufficient to establish the state of mind required for murder.
+The defendant acted with express malice if (he/she) unlawfully intended to kill.
+The defendant acted with implied malice if:

 1. (He/She) intentionally committed an act;